se-for-sci/se-for-sci.github.io/content/week1/practices.md

 Global constants are generally ok.
 For instance, you probably want to define `PI` once and let all your code reference it (that's more DRY).

-## Example

-Let's take a look at a piece of code.
-This is from Computational Physics: Problem Solving with Python, 3rd edition, by Landau, Páez, and Bordeianu.